Who’s responsible for weeds and litter?

 But what about the roadsides outside of private property?
 Who’s responsible there?

-Melbourne Water is vitally concerned with the health of the Lerderderg River and its tributaries – including weed control.
-It funds programs for weed eradication in the riparian zone (the immediate river bank and surrounds).
+Melbourne Water is vitally concerned about the health of the Lerderderg River and its tributaries – including weed control.
+While not a land manager in its own right, it funds programs for weed eradication in the riparian zone (the immediate river bank and surrounds).
 Speak with Adam Barber.

 The Port Phillip Western Port Catchment Management Authority has a similar interest and is also a funding source for weed control programs.
-Speak with Anthony Dufty.
+Speak with Barry Kennedy.

 However, the fact that these organisations concern themselves with only of the local area is problematic because weeds don’t respect artificial boundaries.